Melanie Jones MW

 Melanie Jones, relatively young Master of Wine, was one of the two Birds with Bottle and founder of the useful Quaffers’ Offers.
 Mel and I met frequently at wine tastings and, being two of the keenest users of laptops at such events, were always competing for the most suitable perches for our hardware – in the friendliest possible way.
 She was far from loud and boisterous, and wore her considerable knowledge and talents lightly, which is why I was so surprised when she told me she also performed as a stand-up comic.
 But I’m told she was a great comic poet in Victoria Wood mode.

 I always knew she had a great sense of humour, and accepted the challenges life presented her with admirable fortitude and not a shred of complaint.
 Examples of her no-nonsense, well-informed writing include a 2008 article Sainsbury’s – can you tell the difference?, and this introduction to Quaffers’ Offers:

 While I am proficient in tasting wine and became a Master of Wine in 2010 and so have some authority, I think it’s also interesting to hear the opinions of serious wine lovers and also complete beginners who add a fresh and non-snobby slant on things.
 Although I think as wine lovers we sometimes lean towards snobbishness, we are also fiercely keen on a bargain.”

 Thank you for all your hard work on our behalf, Mel.

-Patrick Schmitt MW
+Tribute by Patrick Schmitt MW

 Mel was my mentor on the study programme.
 This was a role Mel took extremely seriously, providing a level of support far beyond the usual requirements, not only setting practice essays and tastings, which she would carefully mark and return within a matter of days, but also laying on mock examinations at her house on Saturdays, which she would follow with a delicious three-course lunch, before gently talking us through our mistakes, and warmly congratulating us when we got anything right.”